bytenode/bytenode/README.md

 * Any code depends on `Function.prototype.toString` function will break, because Bytenode removes the source code from `.jsc` files and puts a dummy code instead.
 See [#34](https://github.com/bytenode/bytenode/issues/34).
 For a workaround, see [#163](https://github.com/bytenode/bytenode/issues/163)

-* In recent versions of Node, the `--no-flush-bytecode` must be set.
-Bytenode sets it internally, but if you encounter any issues, try to run Node with that flag: ` $ node --no-flush-bytecode server.js`.
-See [#41](https://github.com/bytenode/bytenode/issues/41).

-* Arrow functions (especially Async arrow functions) cause crash in Puppeteer and in Electron apps if used in render processes.
+* Async Arrow Functions (and Arrow Functions in general) cause crashes in Puppeteer and in Electron apps.
 See [#106](https://github.com/bytenode/bytenode/issues/106), [#47](https://github.com/bytenode/bytenode/issues/47).
-They also cause an issue with the ndb debugger.
+They also cause issues with the ndb debugger.
 See [#135](https://github.com/bytenode/bytenode/issues/135).
-Use the usual async functions instead.
+It seems that whenever there is a context change (or even when called from another file or module), arrow functions break because `V8` inspects them internally using `Function.prototype.toString` in these cases.
+See [#157](https://github.com/bytenode/bytenode/issues/157).

 ---